 1. They only work if both ends are on the same circuit.

 For most homes this won’t be a problem, however if your home has more than one circuit due to an extension or any other reason, then you may have problems.
-In my time, I have never seen this issue occur regularly, but normally they don't work for out buildings, garden offices or in large properties with Three Phase systems.
+In my time, I have not seen this issue occur regularly, but normally they don't work for out buildings, garden offices or in large properties with Three Phase systems.

 2. They can be impacted by electrical Interference.